Vietnam War body count controversy: Body count inflation

-Estimates of total casualties
+Estimates of PAVN/VC total casualties

 The official U.S. Department of Defense figure was 950,765 communist forces killed in Vietnam from 1965 to 1974.
-Defense Department officials believed that these body count figures need to be deflated by 30%.
+Defense Department officials believed that these body count figures needed to be deflated by 30%, bringing it down roughly 660,000.
 The Ministry of Defense for Vietnam reported 849,018 military dead during the war for the period between 1955 and 1975 (of which a third were non-combat deaths).
-The Vietnamese government does not officially view the First Indochina War as separate from the later phase, and across all three wars, including the First Indochina War and the Third Indochina War, there was a total of 1,146,250 PAVN/VC confirmed military deaths.
-Per war: 191,605 deaths in the First Indochina War, 849,018 deaths in the Second Indochina War (Vietnam War), and 105,627 deaths in the Third Indochina War.
 In addition, more than 300,000–330,000 PAVN/VC soldiers remain officially missing in action (their bodies were not found), with some estimates putting the number as high as 500,000.
 Sorley in A Better War cites Douglas Pike with a figure of 900,000 PAVN/VC dead and missing by 1973, and states that during a 1974 visit by Admiral Elmo Zumwalt to North Vietnam, PAVN General Võ Nguyên Giáp advised Zumwalt that the North had 330,000 missing.
-Jim Webb claims that the Vietnamese lost over 1.1 million soldiers.
 Geoffrey Ward and Ken Burns in the book The Vietnam War state over a million casualties were reported as well.